Investing in Gold: What You Need to Know

 - authorized dealer for Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC)

-Our expertise in precious metals has been featured in publications such as Reuters, Forbes, Bloomberg (radio and TV), TD Ameritrade Network, Kitco, and elsewhere.
+Our expertise in investing has been featured in publications such as Reuters, Forbes, Bloomberg (radio and TV), TD Ameritrade Network, Kitco, and elsewhere.
 Over 180,000 readers visit our blog each month for insights into how the gold and silver markets work.

-This gold investing guide will help you learn why and how investors purchase gold.
+This gold investing guide will help you learn why and how investors purchase gold today.
+The information herein is updated for 2021 and beyond.
 After reading, you'll be well-equipped to make an informed decision about buying gold.

 Below we discuss the reasons to invest in gold.
 You can also jump to an explanation of how to buy gold once you're ready.